nellieangelova/Containerized_Pipelines_GA/README.md

 > Long_Short_GA is an image suitable for those who want to run a whole genome assembly analysis from start to end, and got both long MinION reads and short Illumina reads at their disposal.
 Here are the tools and all the results the image is spawning:
 >> Long_GA and QTQIllumina are parts of Long_Short_GA

-1. One fastq file that contains the now trimmed long data, named *porechop_output.fastq*
+1. One directory that contains the now trimmed short data, named *trimmomatic_output*
+2. A file called *KmerGenie.html* inside the trimmomatic_output generated by the KmerGenie program and informing about the estimated genome size and kmers of the data
-2. One directory that contains the results of the quality control before trimming the long reads, named *Nano_Raw-report*
+3. One directory that contains the results of the quality control before trimming the short reads, named *Multiq_raw_report*
-3. One directory that contains the results of the quality control after trimming the long reads, named *Nano_Trimmed-report*
+4. One directory that contains the results of the quality control after trimming the short reads, named *Multiq_trimmed_report*
-4. One directory that contains the now trimmed short data, named *trimmomatic_output*
+5. One fastq file that contains the now trimmed data, named *porechop_output.fastq*
-5. One directory that contains the results of the quality control before trimming the short reads, named *Multiq_raw_report*
+6. One directory that contains the results of the quality control before trimming, named *Nano_Raw_Report*
-6. One directory that contains the results of the quality control after trimming the short reads, named *Multiq_trimmed_report*
+7. One directory that contains the results of the quality control after the trimming, named *Nano_Trimmed_Report*
-7. One directory called *Assemblies*, which will actually contain all the assemblies made through the procedure and polishing steps alongside the final assembly.
+8. One directory called *Assemblies*, which will actually contain all the assemblies made through the procedure and polishing steps alongside the final assembly.
+It contains the following subfolders and files:
+* (DIR) Flye: A folder containing the new assembly called *assembly.fasta*, and other side files.
+* (F) (x)_mapping.sam: A file generated through Minimap and used for polishing in Racon. x is a number and depends on the polishing rounds you've demanded in the configuration file.
+If for example your hyperparameter is 2, you will find two such files: 1_minimap.sam and 2_minimap.sam.
+* (F) racon_(x).fasta: Polished assembly file generated through the Racon. (x) once again depends on the number of iterations.
+If the number of polishing rounds is 3, you will find 3 such files: racon_1.fasta, racon_2.fasta and racon_consensus.fasta.
+The last file is the final result of this part, that serves as input in Medaka.
+* (F) racon_consensus.fasta.fai: A file for indexing of the latest racon fasta file.
+* (F) racon_consensus.fasta.mmi: A file for indexing of the latest racon fasta file.
+* (DIR) (Lineage_name): A folder containing information about the lineage used for the BUSCO analysis below. (e.g.*actinopterygii_odb9*)
+* (F) The .tar form of the above lineage folder.
+* (DIR) Medaka: A folder containing the final, fully polished assembly called *consensus.fasta*, and other side files.
+9. One directory that contains the results of the BUSCO quality controls after each assembly creation, named *Busco_Results*.
+It contains two subfolders, *QA_1* and *QA_1*, for *assembly.fasta* and for *consensus.fasta* respectively.
+10. One directory that contains the results of the QUAST quality controls after each assembly creation, named *Quast_Results*.
+It contains two subfolders, *QA_1* and *QA_1*, for *assembly.fasta* and for *consensus.fasta* respectively.
+11. A pdf in the same directory with the image, with a directed acyclic graph (DAG) generated by it, which show the dependencies and input-outputs of the jobs of the image for you to check and use as you like.

 | Tools       | Description        | Version |